tamerayoub/ai-lead-gen-agency/replit.md

 ## Overview

-LeadGenAI is a modern CRM system designed for property management companies to automate lead generation and qualification through AI-powered multi-channel communication.
-The platform handles incoming inquiries across email, SMS, phone, and listing platforms, automatically responding to potential tenants, pre-qualifying leads based on customizable criteria, and managing the entire rental pipeline from first contact to approved application.

-The system provides property managers with a comprehensive dashboard to monitor AI interactions, track lead status, manage multiple properties, and analyze conversion metrics - all while maintaining the ability to intervene manually when needed.
+LeadGenAI is an AI-powered CRM system for property management companies.
+Its core purpose is to automate lead generation and qualification across multiple communication channels (email, SMS, phone, listing platforms).
+The system provides automated responses, lead pre-qualification based on customizable criteria, and comprehensive management of the rental pipeline from initial contact to application approval.
+Property managers gain a dashboard to monitor AI interactions, track lead status, manage properties, analyze conversion metrics, and intervene manually as needed.

 ## User Preferences